RaymondLZhou/image-based-recommender/README.md

 # Artistic Learning

-Neural style transfer built on TensorFlow and Keras in Python with a deep convolutional neural network (CNN).
-Creates artistic image by recombining input content and style.
+Neural style transfer built on TensorFlow and Keras in Python with a deep convolutional neural network (CNN), learning shape of input content and style images.
+Recombines input images to produce an output resembling content image painted in style of style image.

 ## Description